 ASCM Section 301.4(w)

 (w) Injuries and Damages.
 FERC Account 925 will initially be functionalized by the LABOR ratio.
-If the FERC Account 925 costs functionalized to PROD do not exceed 1% of the Utility's total system cost, this amount is included in ASC .
-If the FERC Account 925 costs functionalized to PROD exceed 1% the Utility may provide State Commission orders of costs approved for recovery into its retail rates during the Base Period.
-Absent state commission(s) rate order(s) Account 925 is capped at 1%.
+If the FERC Account 925 costs functionalized to PROD do not exceed 1% of the Utility's total system cost, this amount is included in the Utility’s ASC .
+The amount of Account 925 Injuries and Damages functionalized to PROD and included in the Utility’s ASC is capped at 1% of the Utility’s total system cost.

 (1) State approved Injuries and Damages.

+(i) The Utility must submit with its ASC filing all work papers, documents, and other materials to justify costs in this line item by demonstrating

+(A) approval of Injuries and Damages for retail rate recovery in the Base Period by state commission orders, and

-The ASCM will not allow double recovery of these costs housed in other accounts (e.g. Regulatory Assets or Liabilities).
+(B) that such costs have not been recovered through other accounts.
+The ASCM will not allow double recovery of these costs recovered through other accounts (e.g. Account 925, or Regulatory Assets or Liabilities).

-Additional clarification and context:
+(ii) For costs that meet the requirements of (w)(1)(i) above, the Utility may perform a Direct Analysis or receive the default functionalization of the LABOR ratio.Additional clarification and context:

 BPA Staff revised the provision addressing Injuries and Damages as described above and provides this additional clarification.
 The intent is for “normal” Account 925 costs to automatically flow into ASC via the LABOR ratio, and avoid the complexity of a jurisdictional approach where specific items may not regularly be called out in commission orders.
 However, very large and statistically uncommon damages should require a closer look.
 This reflects the scrutiny of such costs by state commissions in choosing whether and how to allow retail rate recovery.
 Account 925 costs functionalized to PROD that exceed 1% of the Utility’s total system cost are still eligible to be included in the Utility’s current or future ASC, but require documentation that such costs were allowed to be recovered in retail rates in the Base Period, e.g., as a regulatory asset or State approved Injuries and Damages.
 For purposes of calculating the 1%, the Utility’s total system cost includes the full Account 925 amount.